rsnemmen/Git-for-busy-people/README.md

 ## Changing things, "saving the game"

 Now you decide to edit some file(s).
-To add a file which is not in the project, you can issue
+If you need to add a file which is not in the project, you can issue

 ```
 git add newfile